Efficient algorithms for three-dimensional axial and planar random assignment problems: 3-Dimensional Axial assignment 2-level algorithm, 2

-where $\x_1,\ldots,\x_8$ are distinct members of $X_t$, and each of the triples added in \eqref{add} is required to have (refreshed) cost at most $w_t$.
-Roughly, we are assigning a new 1-coordinate $i$, this collides with previously used 2-coordinate $j$ and 3-coordinate $k$, so the $(j,j,j)$ and $(k,k,k)$ elements are removed from the existing assignment, 1-coordinates $j$ and $k$ are re-added as $(j,p,q)$ and $(k,r,s)$ thus colliding with the previous assignment elements $(p,p,p)$, $(q,q,q)$, $(r,r,r)$, and $(s,s,s)$, and finally 1-coordinates $p$, $q$, $r$, $s$ are re-added as $(p,\x_1,\x_2)$ etc., where the $\x_i$ are elements \emph{not} previously assigned.
+We call a collection of triples as in \eqref{add} an \emph{augmentation}.
+Here $+$ indicates addition of a new triple to the assignment, $-$ indicates deletion of an existing assignment element, $j,k,p,q,r,s \in A_t$ are all distinct, $\x_1,\ldots,\x_7 \in \bB_t$ are all distinct, $\x_2,\ldots,\x_8 \in \bC_t$ are all distinct, and each of the triples added in \eqref{add} belongs to $G_t$ (thus has cost at most $W_t$).
+To explain, we assign a new 1-coordinate $i$ to a \emph{previously used} 2-coordinate $j$ and 3-coordinate $k$ (unused ones are too rare and therefore too costly); these uses of $j$ and $k$ conflict with the previous assignment elements $\triple j$ and $\triple k$ so we remove those elements from the assignment; 1-coordinates $j$ and $k$ are re-added as $(j,p,q)$ and $(k,r,s)$ thus colliding with the previous assignment elements $(p,p,p)$, $(q,q,q)$, $(r,r,r)$, and $(s,s,s)$; and finally 1-coordinates $p$, $q$, $r$, $s$ are re-added as $(p,\x_1,\x_2)$ etc., where the $\x_i$ are 2- and 3-coordinates \emph{not} previously assigned.
 One may think of \eqref{add} as a binary tree version of an alternating-path construction; we will control the cost despite the tree's expansion.

-Putting $W_t=w_0+w_1+\cdots +w_t$ we see that if we can add one element to $T$ at a cost of at most $w_t$ in refreshed costs, then in reality it costs us at most $W_t$; step \eqref{add} increases the cost by $\leq 7 W_t$.
+We realise that the algorithm is not yet completely specified but we postpone questions on index selection for a while longer.
+We first confirm that if we can always find $j,k,\ldots,\xi_8$ as in \eqref{add} then the cost of the assignment produced by the Main Phase is acceptable.
+Each application of \eqref{add} increases the cost by $\leq 7 W_t$.
 Success in a round means doing this $x_t-x_{t+1}$ times, in which case the additional cost of the Main Phase will be at most 7 times

-We must now show that \whp\ it is possible to add $x_t-x_{t+1}= \a x_t$ triples in round $t$ with a (refreshed) cost of at most $7w_t$ per triple.
-For this we fix $t$ and drop the suffix $t$ from all quantities that use it.
-We will treat refreshed costs as actual costs and drop the word ``refreshed''.